Music

 Band

-because they rehearsed one evening a week at my school, and I stayed
+because they rehearsed one evening a week at my school - how convenient

 a neighbourhood